 a.
 Now Dinah the daughter of Leah: This chapter contains one of the most shameful incidents in Israel’s history.
 A terrible crime was committed against Dinah the daughter of Leah, but the response by her brothers was worse than the crime.
 When the Bible shows its leaders and heroes in such terrible, plain truth, we can know for sure that it is a book from God.
 Men don’t normally write about themselves and their ancestors like this.

 i.
 Leupold’s preaching suggestions on the chapter give us an idea of this: “We may well wonder if any man who had proper discernment ever drew a text from this chapter… It is rightly evaluated by the more mature mind and could be treated to advantage before a men’s Bible class.
 But we cannot venture to offer homiletical suggestions for its treatment.”

 b.
-Went out to see the daughters of the land: Remember, Jacob brought his family to a region in the Promised Land that God didn’t really want them to be.
+Went out to see the daughters of the land: We remember that Jacob brought his family to a region in the Promised Land that God didn’t really want them to be in.
 It seems God directed him to return to Bethel (Genesis 31:13), and his time spent in the city of Shechem did much harm to his family.

 i.
 Jacob chose a place to live for all the wrong reasons.
-He wanted to be close to the city (Genesis 33:18), though the city was ungodly.
-God called him to Bethel.
-Jacob’s poor choice of a place to live left his family open to ungodly influence.
+He wanted to be close to the city (Genesis 33:18), though the city had a strong and ungodly influence.
+God called him to Bethel, and Jacob’s poor choice of a place to live left his family open to ungodly influence.

 c.
-Went out to see the daughters of the land: Dinah’s desire to do this understandable but unwise.
+Went out to see the daughters of the land: Dinah’s desire to do this was understandable but unwise.
 Jacob did not make sure she was properly supervised.
 To allow unsupervised socialization in a pagan town was a failure of responsibility on the part of Jacob and Leah.
 We don’t know the specific family dynamics between the parents and the daughter, so it is impossible to say to what degree Dinah may or may not have gone out to see the daughters of the land in disregard to the guidance of her parents.